Honey Wheat Sandwich Bread

 Bread Baking Tips

-• Mixing: When mixing the ingredients, initially do so at a low speed to prevent flour from flying everywhere and to ensure that ingredients are combined evenly before kneading.
+• Start mixing at a low speed to prevent flour from flying everywhere.

-• Cooling: Allow the bread to cool completely before slicing to ensure the texture sets appropriately and you don’t crush the crumb.
+• Allow the bread to cool completely before slicing for nice, neat slices.

-• Baking: If the bread is browning too quickly in the oven, tent a piece of aluminum foil over the top to prevent it from burning while it finishes baking.
+• If the bread is browning too quickly in the oven, tent a piece of aluminum foil over the top to prevent it from burning.
+Sometimes honey will cause things to brown too fast.

-• First Rise: Ensure your dough is in a draft-free spot.
-If your kitchen is cool, you can create a proofing box in your oven.
+• If your kitchen is too cool, you can create a proofing box in your oven.
 Turn it on to the lowest setting for a minute, then turn it off, and place your dough inside to rise.

 Key Ingredients and Tools

-• Honey.
-Typically located in the sweetener section, honey sweetens the bread and helps retain moisture for a softer loaf.
+Honey.
+Honey sweetens the bread and helps retain moisture for a softer loaf.

-• Instant or Active Dry Yeast.
-You can find this in the baking aisle, and it is a critical ingredient for the bread to rise and develop its structure.
+Instant or Active Dry Yeast.
+You can find this in the baking aisle, but I prefer to buy in bulk online.

 water, honey, wheat flour, white flour, and butter on wooden board

 Bread Knife.
-A good bread knife is necessary to slice your homemade honey wheat bread cleanly without crushing it.
+You’ll want a good bread knife to slice your loaf without crushing it.

 Storing Homemade Bread